pshdev0/dexode/README.md

 * Compute profit and loss, and produce capital gains and income tax reports.
 * Apply demographic tax reporting rules, e.g. here in the UK we have "Bed and Breakfast" tax rules and so forth.
 * Learn about DeFi and what appears on the blockchain as you curate your transactions.
+* Data analytics.
+The world is our oyster here.

 You can check out a live video demo [here].
 If you would like to help me continue working on Dexode you can either